 What Happens to Your Online Accounts When You Pass?

 From blogs and social media pages to digital accounts and photos, your online presence lives on long after you’re gone.
-Your will likely specifies what should happen to your property after you pass; but have you considered what will become of your online accounts?
-At Opal Cremation of Southern California, we offer support and guidance throughout all aspects of the after-life planning process, including what to do with your online accounts.
+Your will likely specifies what should happen to your property, but what happens to your online accounts when you pass?

 The Importance of Gathering Online Account Info

 Many of us use the Internet to manage various aspects of our lives.
 You may use it to pay bills, keep in touch with peers, or organize your schedule.
 So what happens to all this digital data after you die?
 According to a new proposal by the Uniform Law Commission, a representative of the deceased can access these online accounts once they obtain a death certificate.
 However, they cannot use them to send messages or requests.
 Since legislators are still working on these laws, your online accounts may exist in legal limbo.
-For this reason, it’s important to gather account information ahead of time.
+California has taken steps to address this through the Revised Uniform Fiduciary Access to Digital Assets Act, giving families clearer legal standing — but planning ahead is still essential.

 We recommend that clients designate a place in the home for storing essential documents.
 Include pins and access keys for bank and financial accounts.
 Don’t forget to add passwords for social media pages, online photo albums, and blogs.
 You should also provide instructions for the executor of your estate.
 By planning ahead, you can help minimize any burden on family members and friends left behind.